pohbear/sc2320-group-project/README.md

 pip install -r requirements.txt
 ```

-*(Note: PySpark requires a Java runtime environment.
-On Ubuntu, you can install it via `sudo apt-get install openjdk-17-jdk-headless` and set your `JAVA_HOME` environment variable accordingly.)*
+*(Note: In our notebook, there is no pip installation cells, so please do install all the required dependencies on your environment before running the cells.)*

 ## Usage